 The approved Partial Action Plan allocated \$428,571 for the renovation of the Columbus Park Pavilion.
-LMDC proposes to allocate up to an additional \$570,000, increasing the total allocation to \$998,571.
-LMDC funding would serve as a portion of the total project budget of \$3,504,644.24.
-The remainder of the project funding will be provided by a Federal Urban Park and Recreation Recovery Grant (UPARR), and New York City capital funds allocated by the Manhattan Borough President and the New York City Council.
+LMDC proposed to allocate up to an additional \$570,000, increasing the total allocation to \$998,571.
+LMDC funding served as a portion of the total project budget of \$3,504,644.24.
+The remainder of the project funding was provided by a Federal Urban Park and Recreation Recovery Grant (UPARR), and New York City capital funds allocated by the Manhattan Borough President and the New York City Council.
+The project was completed with \$231,164 unexpended and available for reallocation resulting in the September 2016 amendment.